 Maximize your eight hours so that you don’t have to work overtime.
 Plan your days, schedule your activities, and prioritize.
 If you’re honest about it, not all tasks are urgent.
-Learn to focus on the more essential jobs and then schedule less urgent ones for later.
-Also, steer clear of time wasters like surfing the net, long meetings, too much water cooler chats, and a cluttered workspace.
-But don’t forget to take breaks.
-You’ll need them to keep your energy up.
+Learn to focus more on essential jobs and then schedule less urgent ones for later.
+Stay away from time-wasters like surfing the net or extra long meetings.
+Take breaks to re-charge.
+Keep your workspace clean and organized for maximum efficiency.

 Determine your ideal work style.
 Are you most attentive in the mornings?
-Then maybe schedule heavier and more urgent tasks early in the day.
-Are you more creative after lunch?
-Then leave tasks that need conceptualization and imagination in the afternoons.
+Schedule heavier and more urgent tasks early in the day.
+If you are more creative after lunch, then leave tasks that need conceptualization and imagination in the afternoons.
 Periods of low energy can be spent on doing administrative tasks like filing, or maybe answering standard emails.

 Another way to optimize your time is to collaborate with team members.
-Taking in others’ inputs and ideas can help make your work better and more efficient.
-Delegating tasks to colleagues when appropriate also fosters teamwork and frees you up to do other tasks.
+Your colleagues’ inputs and ideas can help make your work better and more efficient.
+Meanwhile, delegating tasks when appropriate fosters teamwork and trust.
+It also frees you up to do more important tasks.

 - Distinguish personal time from work time

-Do you take work papers at home?
-Answer calls and emails during dinner time?
-Check messages before bedtime?
+Do you answer calls and emails during dinner time?
+Or check messages before bedtime?
 We can be available to our bosses, colleagues and clients 24/7 in this highly connected world.
 But do you think this is fair to your family or yourself?

 Learn to unplug.
-Being distracted is not fair to your children, husband/wife or yourself.
-After office hours are done, it is important to maintain the quality of your personal time by being completely present when you’re with your family or friends.
+Being distracted can take a toll on your relationships.
+When office hours are done, maintain the quality of your personal time by being completely present when you’re with your family or friends.
 Also give your mind and body a chance to relax and de-stress.
 You will need the energy when you start work again the next day.

 - Invest in yourself

-Self-care is important.
-To be able to have the energy to take on responsibilities in all the areas of your life, you have to invest in your own well-being.
+Invest in your own well-being.
 A healthy diet, enough sleep, rest, and exercise are crucial to physical health.
-Yoga and meditation can also help strengthen your focus so that you can be more effective at work (Read Self-care: A critical ingredient to your success for more tips).
+Activities like yoga and meditation can help strengthen your focus so that you can be more effective at work (Read Self-care: A critical ingredient to your success for more tips).

 Nurture your natural curiosity and strive for continuous learning.
-Also, make time for things you enjoy.
-A person who tends to his or her own mental and spiritual growth naturally radiates positive energy, joy and enthusiasm for life.
+Make time for the things you enjoy.
+A person who tends to their own mental and spiritual growth naturally radiates positive energy, joy and enthusiasm for life.

 - Take vacations

 Use your vacation days and give yourself time to recharge.
-This is a good opportunity to get out of your regular routine if you’re stuck in a rut.
+This is a good opportunity to get out of your regular routine.
 If you’re worried that taking vacations will make you look like a non-performer, consider that a US study has found no evidence that avoiding vacation improved one’s chances for a bonus or a raise.
-It also notes that “taking some time away from work might just help others see how important your contributions are”.
-(6 reasons why you should take your vacation days, Rise staff, Rise).
+In fact, the study found that “taking some time away from work might just help others see how important your contributions are” (6 reasons why you should take your vacation days, Rise staff, Rise).

-So go and spend some time with your loved ones and create great memories.
-Travel and explore to gain new ideas, learn new perspectives, and expand your view of life.
-You will not only develop into a more well-rounded individual but will return to tackle your daily duties and responsibilities with renewed energy and zest.
+Go and spend some time with your loved ones and create great memories.
+Travel and explore to gain new ideas, learn new perspectives, and expand your world view.
+You will not only become a more well-rounded individual, but you will also come back to tackle your responsibilities with renewed energy and zest.

-Sources: Work-life balance, hrcouncil.ca; Three reasons why work-life balance is important, Laura Hutton, Australian Institute of Business; 6 ways to improve your work-life balance today, Sammi Caramela, Business News Daily.
+Sources: Three reasons why work-life balance is important, Laura Hutton, Australian Institute of Business; 6 ways to improve your work-life balance today, Sammi Caramela, Business News Daily.
 All accessed November 17, 2017.